Leelavathi murder: Aftermath

 M. Karunanidhi, the ruling Chief minister of Tamil Nadu, released Nallamarudhu and four others who were convicted and ordered life in the case.
 One of the sentenced died in prison during 2004.
 The release was ordered during the birth century of Annadurai on the grounds of good conduct from the convicted.
 As per another guideline, the life sentence should have been 10 years, but the DMK government reduced it to seven years during 2008.
 The release drew strong opposition from the CPI (M) party and other opposition parties in the state.
 The CPI (M) state secretary N. Varadarajan wrote to the chief minister opposing the release.
 As per the guidelines of the government, the people getting prematurely released during special occasions should not have any criminal proceedings for the next three years.
 Nallamarudu was involved in multiple criminal proceedings after his release in 2009 along with his brother Essar Gopi.
-As per the police statement, V. Balakrishnan, the Superindent of Police, Madurai, sent a recommendation to the Government of Tamil Nadu to cancel the order of release of Nallamarudu during 2013 quoting continued criminal involvement.
+As per the police statement, V. Balakrishnan, the Superintendent of Police, Madurai, sent a recommendation to the Government of Tamil Nadu to cancel the order of release of Nallamarudu during 2013 quoting continued criminal involvement.
 But the Madurai District Police received orders to cancel his release only on 20 August 2015.
 He was arrested on 23 August 2015 from his house in Avaniapuram area and was sent to Madurai jail.

 Her murder is also quoted as the first assault on a woman leader after the introduction of 33% reservation of women in local bodies.

 It was a case study quoted in other cases where convicts were released prematurely during the life sentence on political grounds.